bennettslin/yearlings_bobtail_app/tempThingsToRemember.md

 Make cardboards stroke line different.
 Rethink some dot category shapes?

-# TODO
-Accessed or activated scene or verse should show in styling of filmstrip just like slider and lyrics.

 # FIXME
 Make Anchor not know about activated verse index and slider moving.

-# TODO now